Free CAD block websites

 What is a CAD block?

-In the case of this article and in fact for their general use within architecture, they are most commonly used to populate 2D CAD drawings, and can be anything from a tea-pot, person, bed, electrical symbol …anything!
+In the case of this article and in fact for their general use within architecture, they are most commonly used to populate 2D CAD drawings, and can be anything from a tree, person, item of furniture, electrical symbol …anything!

-That said however, with the increasing amount of architects and architectural practices now using BIM, there are many libraries available that also provide 3D CAD blocks to suit BIM related programmes such as Revit, Vectorworks and ArchiCAD.
+That said however, with the increasing amount of architects and architectural practices now using BIM, and there are many libraries available that also provide 3D CAD blocks to suit these related programs such as Revit, Vectorworks and ArchiCAD.

 Why are they used?

-CAD blocks are ultimately a form of representation, that add depth and meaning to 2D and 3D drawings, by providing the drawings with scale, context and legibility, through the use of furniture, building elements and representations of the buildings users.
+CAD blocks are ultimately a form of representation that add depth and meaning to 2D and 3D drawings, by providing the drawings with scale, context and legibility, through the use of furniture, vegetation and people.

 They can also be used to provide the drawing with additional information, such as a lighting or electrical layout.